vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Request-EsxiCsr.md

 ## Description

-The `Request-EsxiCsr` cmdlet will generate the Certificate Signing Request for ESXi host(s) and saves it to file(s) in an output directory.
+The `Request-EsxiCsr` cmdlet will generate the certificate signing request for ESXi host(s) and saves it to file(s) in an output directory.

 The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-password` values.